Nobel-Justin/Oviz-Bio-demo/Virus_IntegHotSpot/markdown/Virus_IntegHotSpot-About.markdown

 ## Updates

+### v1.0.3
+   - show strand color in minimap.
+   - refine display of single strand.
+   - refine info at the bottom left.
+   - refine display during page refresh.
+   - apply compressed data transmission.
+   - refine the interval calculation.
+   - add gene info in tooltip of integration arrow.
+   - show text frame when arrow is clicked.

 ### v1.0.2
-   - allways show trans_name in tooltip.
+   - always show trans_name in tooltip.
    - default to hide the Annotation Track.
-   - show page info at the left-bottom.
+   - show page info at the bottom left.

 ### v1.0.1
    - initial functions implemented.